cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 - **[fichier]**  (*type:* string) Name of file.

-- **[format]**  (*type:* string into ["lml","lata","single_lata","lata_v2","med","med_major"])  This optional  parameter specifies the format of the output file.
+- **[format]**  (*type:* string into ["lml", "lata", "single_lata", "lata_v2", "med", "med_major"])  This optional  parameter specifies the format of the output file.
 The basename used for the output file is the basename of the data file.
 For the fmt parameter, choices are lml or lata.
 A short description of each format can be found below.
 The default value is lml. single_lata is not compatible with 64 bits integer version.

 - **[domaine]**  (*type:* string) This optional parameter specifies the domain on which the data should be  interpolated before it is written in the output file.
 The default is to write the data on the domain of the current problem (no interpolation).

 - **[sous_domaine | sous_zone]**  (*type:* string) This optional parameter specifies the sub_domaine on which the data should  be interpolated before it is written in the output file.
 It is only available for sequential computation.

-- **[parallele]**  (*type:* string into ["simple","multiple","mpi-io"])  Select simple (single file, sequential  write), multiple (several files, parallel write), or mpi-io (single file, parallel  write) for LATA format
+- **[parallele]**  (*type:* string into ["simple", "multiple", "mpi-io"])  Select simple (single file, sequential  write), multiple (several files, parallel write), or mpi-io (single file, parallel  write) for LATA format

 - **[definition_champs]**  (*type:* :ref:`definition_champs`) Keyword to create new or more complex field for advanced postprocessing.